 Latest and Featured Posts

 It’s that time of year again.
 If you’re contemplating or applying to law school, boost your ability to maximize success with the highest-rated law school prep book, 1L of a Ride: A Well-Traveled Professor’s Roadmap to Success in the First Year of Law School.
-96 Amazon Customer Reviews with an average 5-star rating
+Read the Amazon Customer Reviews.

 And don’t forget the loved ones.
 They’re in for an adventure too.
 The “Companion Text” to Law School: Understanding and Surviving Life with a Law Student is the only book written just for them.

 And a whole lot of other undesirable results.

 The World Health Organization (WHO) directs, in Article 11 of the WHO Framework Convention on Tobacco Control, that parties to the convention “implement large, rotating health warnings on all tobacco product packaging and labelling.”

 The WHO website shows twenty countries (and their mandated warnings) currently participating, including Brazil, which is where the Florida International University law student who gave me this pack of Marlboros purchased it.

 Some of the warnings are much more graphic.
 Speaking of warnings, here is fair warning: DO NOT LOOK at this larynx warning from Malaysia unless you have a strong stomach.

 A former student of mine at the Florida International University College of Law sent this along, his entry for “Best Case Name of the Month.”

 This month’s contestant is Wise v.
 Strong, 341 S.W.2d 633, 634 (Mo.
 Ct.
 App.
 1960).